-a) 1 HA of agricultural land south of Low Road is allocated for development.
+1 Ha of agricultural land south of Low Road is allocated for development.

-The site is shown as site SS0902 on the plan in in Map 4 on page 22.
-It has the potential to deliver 15-35 new homes.
-The actual number of homes to be built must be subject to a detailed site assessment based on the policies in this Plan and in the Mid Suffolk emerging Joint Local Plan.
+The site is shown as site DEB4 on the Proposals Map.
+It has the potential to deliver an estimated 15 - 35 new homes.
+The actual number of homes to be built must be subject to a detailed site assessment based on the relevant polices in the development plan.

-Development of the site must be subject to no vehicular access onto Low Road, with vehicular access provided onto Ipswich Road, via the development of the site specified in DEB Policy 3.

-Development of the site must link pedestrian and cycle access from the site specified in Deb Policy 3 through to pedestrian and cycle access onto Low Road.
+Development of the site must be subject to no vehicular access onto Low Road, with vehicular access provided onto Ipswich Road, via the development of the site specified in Policy DEB 3.
+Development of the site must link pedestrian and cycle access from the site specified in Policy DEB 3 through to pedestrian and cycle access onto Low Road.